cbram/seafile_ynh-1/README.md

 Infos
 -----

-Seafile server v4.1.2
+Seafile server v4.2.2

 Available for x64 and x86 architecture

-Seafile server v4.0.6
+Seafile server v4.1.2

 Available arm (Raspberry) architecture, but not tested (feedbacks are welcome)